 Part 1 – The Trauma Situation

-Just recently I had another pastor discuss with me a terrible situation he was facing.
+Just recently, I had another pastor discuss with me a terrible situation he was facing.
 His church was dying.
-He was heartbroken over the situation.
+He was heartbroken.
 He had served that church faithfully for the past several years, doing all he could to lead the people to reach their community.
 Unfortunately, the congregation had given up on reaching out to the community, and when the pastor did something to bring the church into the present, the people were quickly frustrated.
 The situation felt hopeless, and he feared there was no helping the church.
-It seemed as if the church was destined to die.
+It seemed as if the church was going to die.

 The Church Was In A Trauma State

 The church was slowly decreasing because of natural attrition, and new people were not joining the congregation.
 Because attendance was declining, the finances were too.
 The church had some financial reserves but not enough to carry them through with the debt accrued from the previous building project left by the former pastor.
 The church was bleeding out.
 People and resources were going out faster than they were coming in.
 Without intervention, the church would die soon.
 The church was in a trauma state.

 The pastor began changing things.
 He updated the service, started to meet with people in the community, and worked to improve the children’s and student ministries of the church.
 Sadly, the updates and improvements were met with opposition from existing church members.
 The service updates were met with criticism, new people were not welcomed, and he seemed to be the only person willing to do anything for the ministries.

 The church was not only bleeding out; It had a heart issue too.
 The church was in a trauma state.

 When a church is in a trauma state, you must act quickly.
 In the same way that a Doctor must work quickly in the trauma room with a patient that is bleeding profusely and having significant issues with their heart, a pastor must work in a church that is in a trauma state.

 Before the pastor can address the issues, he must assess the issues.